ViperSLM/docker-mingw-w64/README.md

 * extra Ubuntu packages: `wget`, `patch`, `bison`, `flex`, `yasm`, `make`, `ninja`, `meson`, `zip`, `dos2unix`.

-Binaries that are custom built are installed into `/usr/local` which will have a prefix associated with it (`i686-w64-mingw32` for 32-bit, `x86_64-w64-mingw32` for 64-bit)
+Binaries that are custom built are installed into `/usr/local` which will have a prefix associated with it.

+(`i686-w64-mingw32` for 32-bit, `x86_64-w64-mingw32` for 64-bit)

 This image also contains [pkg-config][] specifically compiled for both toolchains (prefixed) which looks for packages in either toolchain's root folder.

 # Building